ahache/vc-notary/README.md

 - Rust
 - Node.js
 - Reddit account with moderator privileges (only one subreddit is processed at this time)
+    - This is automatic when creating a new subreddit
 - Reddit Web Application credentials (create at https://www.reddit.com/prefs/apps/)

 ### Installation